malikali1122/Bionic_Arm/README.md

 **Python Code**

-A Conda environment is defined for the python code.
+A Conda environment is defined for the python code (processEMG folder).
 The required package information is present in 'environment.yml' file.
 After cloning the repo, create a conda environment using this .yml file.

-## Setup
+## Setup for 'ProcessEMG' folder

  1. Clone the repo
  2. Install Anaconda.
 [Link](https://www.anaconda.com/products/distribution)